Battalion tactical group: Russo-Ukrainian War

-Reports from the Russo-Ukrainian War cited in the July–September 2016 edition of the US military journal Armor identified BTGs as the majority of Russian units deployed there.
+Reports from the Russia-Ukraine conflict cited in the July–September 2016 edition of the US military journal Armor identified BTGs as the majority of Russian units deployed there.
 These BTGs comprised a tank company, three mechanised infantry companies, two anti-tank companies, two or three artillery batteries, and two air-defence batteries.
-The majority of BTGs deployed in the Donbass war came from Russia's 49th Army and 6th Tank Brigade, though BTGs were deployed from nearly every field army and corps in the Russian Army.
+The majority of BTGs deployed in the Donbas war came from Russia's 49th Army and 6th Tank Brigade, though BTGs were deployed from nearly every field army and corps in the Russian Army.
 BTGs typically composed roughly half of the equipment and personnel of the deploying brigade.
 BTG personnel typically only includes "contract" soldiers.

-Following the Donbass War, in 2016 the Russian Chief of the General Staff Valery Gerasimov announced plans to expand the number of BTGs from 96 to 125 by 2018.
+Following the War in Donbas, in 2016 the Russian Chief of the General Staff Valery Gerasimov announced plans to expand the number of BTGs from 96 to 125 by 2018.
 Gerasimov claimed that BTGs would be primarily staffed by contract soldiers by 2018.
 In September 2018 Gerasimov claimed that Russia had 126 "permanently battle-ready" BTGs.
 In March 2019, Shoigu, addressing the lower house of the Russian Duma, claimed that Russia had 136 BTGs.
 In August 2021 Shoigu claimed that Russia had around 170 BTGs.

 During the March–April 2021 escalation in tensions between Russia and Ukraine, US officials estimated that around 48 of Russia's BTGs had moved to the border with Ukraine.
 Ukrainian officials estimated that 56 BTGs would be moved to the border.
 During the tensions on the border between Russia and Ukraine in late 2021 US officials estimated that the Russian deployment opposite Ukraine would reach 100 BTGs by January 2022, with around 50 BTGs estimated as already being in place by December 2021.

-During the 2022 Russian invasion of Ukraine BTGs were initially the main fighting units, seeing action in the Battle of Mariupol, the Battle of Donetsk Airport and the Battle of Debaltseve.
+During the 2022 Russian invasion of Ukraine BTGs were initially the main fighting units, seeing action in the Siege of Mariupol, the Battle of Donetsk Airport and the Battle of Debaltseve.
 The UK Ministry of Defence observed that from September to November 2022, Russian forces had largely stopped deploying BTGs, noting their intrinsic weaknesses.
+BTGs lacked sufficient infantry and artillery support to be able to advance properly on the narrow axes of advance that they were given.